kokoabim/vscode-extension-template/README.md

 ### 👀 Watching

 There is a task in the `./.vscode/tasks.json` file that will run automatically when the project is opened.
-This runs the package's `watch` script which run `tsc -watch`.
+This runs the package's `watch` script which runs `tsc -watch`.
 Its output is viewable in the Terminal panel.

 # 🛠️ Included Command-Line Tools